cshimvin/speedy-eats-ms4/README.md

 - As a first time visitor, I would like to see how much I have spent so far and if I have met the minimum order requirements.
 - As a first time visitor, I would like a smooth ordering and checkout process.
 - As a first time visitor, I would like to receive confirmation of my order to ensure it has been processed correctly.
+- As a first time visitor, I would like to view reviews so I know what to expect.

 Returning visitor goals